hvlds/time-manager/docs/README.md

 # Time manager

 This app is an all-in-one productivity tool, that will help you get more of your day by knowing how you are using your time.
+Visit our [website](https://hfvaldesg.github.io/time-manager/).

 ## Getting Started